anothertechs/anothertechs/src/blogs/linux/beginners-guid-to-snap/index.md

 ### List all the snap apps

+Command to list app :

 ```bash
 snap list
 ```

 ### To Know the version information of Snap app

+Command to know version of snap applications:

 ```bash
 snap list package_name